For participants - coronavirus (COVID-19)

 Assistive technology (AT)

-• Participants can use their existing NDIS funds to buy low cost AT such as fitness equipment or smart devices to help access supports.
+• Participants can use their existing Core Supports budget to buy low cost AT, such as fitness equipment or a personal portable air purifier to help them continue accessing supports.

 COVID-19 testing

 • Eligible NDIS participants can purchase rapid antigen tests (RAT) with NDIS plan funding from their core budget.
-Your core supports budget is flexible and can be used temporarily to cover the cost of RATs.
+Your Core Supports budget is flexible and can be used to cover the cost of RATs.

 COVID-19 vaccination